-Get directions to here using Google Maps
+Get directions to here using Google Maps.

-“The Mountain” is the alpha male of Australian suburban crags.
+The Mountain is the alpha male of Australian suburban crags.
 It has an alpine flavour and with huge exposure – sitting on a lonely belay ledge, 1400m above Hobart, is cathartic.
-The rock itself, dolerite, has been lifted by volcano, frozen by winter snow and cracked by countless summer suns.
-The rock is friable and it is not uncommon to hear a hold hollow out under your desperate paws.
-Most people stay the classics as most of the bad stuff has been pulled off by some poor sod before you.
+The rock, dolerite, has been lifted by volcanic processes, frozen by snow and baked by sun.
+It is friable, it is not uncommon to hear a hollow sound come from under your desperate paws.
+Visitors tend to stick to the classics because most of the bad stuff has been pulled off by some poor sod before you.